Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 The Reality: Stage hypnosis and therapeutic hypnotherapy are as different as a magic show and medical surgery.

 Stage hypnotists carefully screen their audiences, selecting the most extroverted, suggestible participants who are eager to perform.
-They’re looking for people who want to be the center of attention and are willing to play along with entertaining suggestions.
-The “volunteers” often know exactly what they’re signing up for.
+They are looking for people who want to be the centre of attention and are willing to play along with entertaining suggestions.
+The “volunteers” often know exactly what they are signing up for.

 Therapeutic hypnotherapy, on the other hand, is about empowering you to work with your brain rather than against it.
 Many of us spend our lives fighting our own minds – overthinking, self-sabotaging, and getting trapped in destructive patterns.
 Hypnotherapy teaches you to collaborate with your subconscious mind to achieve your goals.